seeq12/eclipse-import-projects-plugin/README.md

 folder will contain the resulting jar file.

-Note that this will overwrite `META-INF/MANIFEST.MF` file content, so you would need to revert it back is using maven/tycho build.
+Note that this will overwrite `META-INF/MANIFEST.MF` file content, so you would need to revert it back if using maven/tycho build.

 ## Debugging